top of page

 About Me

 I am an assistant professor in the Department of Economics and faculty affiliate of the Murphy Institute at Tulane University.
 I received my Ph.D. in economics from the University of California, Irvine in 2019.
-My current research lies at the intersection of political economy, economic geography, and public economics.
-My primary topics of interest are threefold:
+My current research lies at the intersection of political economy, economic history, development and growth, and public economics.
+My current topics of interest are threefold:

 -